mheap/nexmo-developer/_documentation/en/meetings/overview.md

 ---
 title: Overview
-meta_title: Provides an out of the box video solution for low tech users.
+meta_title: Provides an out of the box video solution for low tech users
 description: The Meetings API allows you to integrate real-time, high-quality interactive video meetings into your web apps
 product: meetings
 navigation_weight: 1